benpapworth/waftools/doc/index.rst

    contain the root `toctree` directive.

-Waftools 0.1.6 documentation
+Waftools 0.1.7 documentation
 ============================
 Welcome!
-This is the documentation for the *waftools* package, last updated Sept 3\ :sup:`rd`\  2014.
+This is the documentation for the *waftools* package, last updated Oct 1\ :sup:`st`\  2014.

 Overview